PaulMcClernan/OpenXTalk-Piano-Widget/README.md

 ### Version 1.2
 - New 'the colorNotes' property for colorizing individual piano keys with the format "R,G,B,A N,NN,N#,etc."
 (exp. set the colorNotes of widget 1 to "255,255,255,127 C,E5" -- sets C notes on all octaves and the sinlge E note on 5th octave to 50% transparent white)
-Passing multiple lines of colors _ notes pairs is peritted.
+Sdetting to multiple lines of color _ note-list pairs is permitted.

 ### Version 0.8 thu 1.0
 - Changed rendering system (back to SVG paths but from a more accurate drawing) and optimized method based on Bernd's code